All files submitted in the VideoHive Stock Footage category must be prepared for commercial use.

 - Footage that has unclear or odd subject matter.

 - Footage that is poorly composed or not set up in a professional manner (lighting, lens selection, depth of field, exposure, etc.,).

 - Handheld footage that has unstable camera movement, vibrations, or shaking that does not add value to the shot.

 - Footage that contains little to no subject movement.
 When shooting a static environment, techniques such as pans, tilts, dollies, and tracks can be used to add movement.
 Please note, shots containing zooming in or out on static subjects will not be accepted.

-- Footage that has been overly stylized or has had effects applied.
+- Footage that has been overly stylized or had effects applied.
 While some color correction is allowed, footage should not be tinted or graded to match a specific look or feel as this limits how it can be used by customers.
-Footage with effects, will not be accepted.
+Footage with effects will not be accepted.